pingcap/docs-cn/faq/migration-tidb-faq.md

 Restart the TiDB service, add the `-skip-grant-table=true` parameter in the configuration file.
 Log into the cluster without password and recreate the user, or recreate the `mysql.user` table.
 For the specific table schema, search the official documentation.

-### Can TiDB provide services while Loader is running?

-TiDB can provide services while Loader is running because Loader inserts the data logically.
-But do not perform the related DDL operations.

 ### How to export the data in TiDB?

 Currently, TiDB does not support `select into outfile`.
 You can use the following methods to export the data in TiDB: